Baguio Philippines Travel Guide: Hotels, What to Do & Itinerary

 The Summer Capital of the country has something for every kind of traveler.
 You can quickly complete your Baguio itinerary, as you’ll never run out of places to visit, things to do, places to explore, lessons to learn, and food to eat in the City of Pines.

-Baguio is a good tourist destination in itself as well as a frequent stopover on the way to other top tourist destinations further North such as Batad and Banaue known for their beautiful rice terraces that is considered one of the country's UNESCO World Heritage Sites.
+Baguio is a good tourist destination in itself as well as a frequent stopover on the way to other top tourist destinations further North, such as Batad and Banaue, known for their beautiful rice terraces that are considered one of the country's UNESCO World Heritage Sites.

 Download the Philippines’ biggest travel marketplace to your phone to manage your entire trip in one place